eladkarako/exiftool-source/README.md

              &gt; exiftool -Orientation#=6 a.jpg

     -p *FMTFILE* or *STR* (-printFormat)
-         Print output in the format specified by the given file or string (and ignore other format options).
+         Print output in the format specified by the given file or string.
          Tag names in the format file or string begin with a "$" symbol and may contain a leading group names and/or a trailing "#".
 Case is not significant.
 Braces "{}" may be used around the tag name to separate it from subsequent text.
 Use $$ to represent a "$" symbol, and $/ for a newline.
 Multiple -p options may be used, each contributing a line of text to the output.
-Lines beginning with "#[HEAD]" and "#[TAIL]" are output only for the first and last processed files respectively.
+Lines beginning with "#[HEAD]" and "#[TAIL]" are output before the first processed file and after the last processed file respectively.
+Lines beginning with "#[SECT]" and "#[ENDS]" are output around each section of files.
+A section is defined as a group of consecutive files with the same section header (eg. files are grouped by directory if "#[SECT]" contains $directory).
 Lines beginning with "#[BODY]" and lines not beginning with "#" are output for each processed file.
+         Lines beginning with "#[IF]" are not output, but the BODY lines are skipped if any tag on an IF line doesn't exist.
 Other lines beginning with "#" are ignored.
 For example, this format file:

              # this is a comment line
              #[HEAD]-- Generated by ExifTool $exifToolVersion --